sgago/thestudyguide/sysdesign/sysdesign.md

 - Responses are implicitly or explicitly labeled as cacheable or non-cacheable.
 If cacheable, the client can reuse the response.

 #### Synchronous HTTP requests
 After the client sends a request, it can simply block until the server responds.
-While "simple" this typically degrades the user experience quickly and wastes CPU time.
+This is called a synchronous request.
+It keeps the code straightforward but degrades the user experience quickly and wastes CPU time.
 We could be doing other stuff while waiting on this request.
-Note, performing synchronous HTTP requests is typically seen as un-cool.
+Again, performing synchronous HTTP requests is typically seen as un-cool.

 ```go
 package main